kaan-keskin/introduction-to-docker/Part3.md

 <img src=".\images\DockerNetwork5.png" style="width:75%; height: 75%;">

 Docker ships with several built-in drivers, known as native drivers or *local drivers*.

-On Linux they include; bridge, overlay, and macvlan.
+**On Linux they include:**
+- bridge,
+- host,
+- ipvlan,
+- macvlan,
+- null,
+- overlay.

 On Windows they include; nat, overlay, transparent, and l2bridge.

 3rd-parties can also write Docker network drivers known as *remote drivers* or plugins.
 Weave Net is a popular example and can be downloaded from Docker Hub.